nikbearbrown/quantum-mechanics-with-llms/chapters/10-time-dependent-perturbation-theory-and-transitions.md

 ---

-**Chapter 11** takes up the other classical regime: large quantum numbers, short wavelengths, and the approximation that turns the wave equation back into something that looks like ray optics.
-Where this chapter handled small perturbations in time, Chapter 11 handles small wavelengths in space — the WKB approximation, tunneling, and the connection between quantum and classical mechanics at large quantum numbers.
+**Chapter 11** moves from perturbations in time to approximations in space.
+Where this chapter handled small coupling between levels, Chapter 11 handles large quantum numbers and short wavelengths — the WKB approximation, tunneling, and the connection formula that bridges classical and quantum mechanics at a turning point.